-AR 355 Introduction to 3D Graphics and Animation (3 credits) Prereq.: AR 254.
-Students learn the basics of digital 3D modeling and animation.
+AR 355 Introduction to 3D Graphics and Animation (3 credits) Prereq.: AR 254.Students learn the basics of digital 3D modeling and animation.
 With an emphasis on learning the animation creative process, students learn to create illustrations, animations, and 3D-printable files using industry-standard 3D graphics software.
 Fall.

-AR 364 Media Studio Production (3 credits) Prereq.: AR 323.
-Students further their understanding of audio and video equipment as they learn how to develop and produce media projects in a variety of studio and other live production situations.
+AR 364 Multicamera Production (3 credits) Prereq.: At least "C-" in AR 233.
+Students gain understanding of multicamera video processes, positions, and equipment as they research, produce, and direct programs in a variety of production situations.
 Spring.